Haven

 After being released from Broadhoof Memorial Psychiatric Hospital, Twilight Sparkle attempts to rebuild her life and her friendships in Canterlot, but finds that regaining the trust of the ponies she hurt might be harder than she initially imagined….

 A/N: Featured on Fimfiction’s List of Stories On The Homepage: January 19, 2024!!
 My first proper G4 story in over 3 years and my first story of 2024.
 Set in the ‘Asylumverse,’ this story is an alternate take on the “Amending Fences” episode and deals with the aftermath of Sanctuary.
 Reading for that story is REQUIRED in order to understand this one as I’m making it as a direct sequel.
-Updates will hopefully be coming daily until this story is complete.
+Chapter updates will be coming daily until the story is complete.
 Enjoy!

 I. Prologue: Broken